 - In order for session variables to work, it's necessary that the visitor's browser is set to accept cookies.

-- It's necessary that all of the pages for the site are located within a single directory on the web server.
+- It's necessary that all the pages for the site are located within a single directory on the web server.

 - Information stored in session variables is site visitor specific.
 Different site visitors cannot access each other's session variable information.